 Artificial intelligence is changing the way people access, capture and share data.
 The popularity of voice-activated assistants such as Siri, Alexa and Google, is just an example of how the understanding of language by intelligent tech has become an essential element in people’s daily production and management of information.

-New tech is not only affecting the individual and social spheres of people’s lives – it is also changing working patterns and the way businesses produce wealth.
+New tech is not only affecting the individual and social spheres of people’s lives – but it is also changing working patterns and the way businesses produce wealth.

 This webinar looks at how new tech is changing working habits for lawyers, and how upcoming developments will shape professionals for the future, towards new and more efficient ways of working.